A woman on a sofa with a laptop open viewing a cognitive map

 What are Cognitive Maps?

-User research is crucial for product and service success.
+User research is crucial for product and service success in the real world.
 Watch Frank Spillers, CEO at Experience Dynamics, speak about target users understanding and implementation of research methods to design appropriate products and services.

 Show Hide video transcript